As we walked on the pier in Darwin toward the shuttle bus. |

 We assumed this was the entrance to a mall but found this entrance had yet to open in this new building.
 Walking around the next corner we easily found the huge outdoor mall. |

-No, we don't go "home" to unpack, go through a pile of mail, catch up on bill paying and daily tasks.
+Do we feel like a holiday/vacation is ending?
+In a funny way, the answer is yes.
+No, we don’t go “home” to unpack, go through a pile of mail, catch up on bill paying and daily tasks.
 None of that applies to us.

-Surprisingly, there was a fair amount of traffic in Darwin, not unlike we'd experienced in New Plymouth, NZ. |
+Surprisingly, there was a fair amount of traffic in Darwin, not unlike what we’d experienced in New Plymouth, NZ. |

-A part of the mall was covered providing a shelter from the heat of the sun.
+A part of the mall was covered providing shelter from the heat of the sun.
 Darwin has a tropical climate. |

-For us, nomads that we've become, the joy of our lifestyle seems to center around the constant change in location, lifestyle and surroundings keeping us entertained, educated and entranced.
+For us, nomads that we’ve become, the joy of our lifestyle seems to center around the constant change in location, lifestyle, and surroundings keeping us entertained, educated, and entranced.

-With only four more nights aboard ship, we're winding down and beginning to focus a little attention on the future.
-With an upcoming whirlwind of travels over the next several months, visiting five countries in the next four months to include: Singapore, Indonesia, Vietnam, Cambodia and Thailand, we're enthused and looking forward to an endless variety of stories to tell and photos to share.
+With only four more nights aboard the ship, we’re winding down and beginning to focus a little attention on the future.
+With an upcoming whirlwind of travels over the next several months, visiting five countries in the next four months to include: Singapore, Indonesia, Vietnam, Cambodia, and Thailand, we’re enthused and looking forward to an endless variety of stories to tell and photos to share.

 Hang on, dear readers.
 We'll be back with lots more!